 Both the engagement ring and the wedding ring carry significant meaning.
 The biggest differences pertain to when, and why, they are worn:

 - An engagement ring is given during the proposal, around the time a couple decides to get married.
 It's a symbol of love and commitment, and represents the couple's intent to be married.

-- Wedding rings are exchanged at the wedding ceremony and represent the official bond of marriage.
+- Wedding rings are exchanged by the bride and groom at the wedding ceremony and represent the official bond of marriage.

 How Can You Tell the Difference?